IvanGav/RR/README.md

 Int: 13
 ```

-If statements are a single statement, meaning you can use them like this:
+Ifs are a single statement, meaning you can use them like this:
 ```rust
 var = if (10 == 10) "I know how to compare integers!" else "I don't know how to compare integers =(" var